 A student will be considered tardy if he/she enters the classroom/department 1 minute after scheduled class/shift.
 A student will be considered absent if he/she is more than two hours late for a scheduled class/ shift.
-Tardiness in excess of two incidents per semester will be considered excessive and subject to discipline.
+Tardiness in excess of two incidents per semester will be considered excessive and subject to a 5% final grade deduction for each additional tardy.
 Notification of tardiness to Program officials and site should be provided when possible.